nigalsan1/DLIM2020/README.md

 ![](Results/preview_final.jpg)

 ## Description
-Attribute-based face manipulation
-The work is in progress.

-## First impressions

-Here you get idea of this project.
-You have some input image or in advance case when the network is trained you can use some noice to generate a output image with the targeted attributed.
-In the following datas you see some examples.

-... in progress ...
+An exploration of attribute-based face manipulation, using a pre-existing network structure as shown further below.
+The goal is that given an input image  of a face, the network should generate an image of the same face while only changing an attribute such as hair color, gender, age, etc.

 ## Dependencies